-On 1 August 2015, the 2015 SAIC Provisions on Abuse of IPRs came into effect but were replaced in October 2020 by the 2020 SAMR Provisions on Abuse of IPRs with the main text staying the same.
-These provisions provided quidance as to how the AML could be applied to the misuse of IPRs.
+The 2023 SAMR Provisions on Abuse of IPRs provide guidance as to how the AML could be applied to the misuse of IPRs.
 Notably, this legislation made it clear that the undertaking should not be presumed to have a dominant market position in the relevant market solely based on the fact that it owns the IPR.
-It also required that certain holders of IPRs license their technology where the IPR is a standard essential patent (SEP) or essential facility.
-The SAIC however had not issued any decision based on this legislation.
+It also required that certain holders of IPRs license their technology where the IPR is an SEP or essential facility.
 The NDRC initiated several investigations into the licensing practices of patent holders such as InterDigital Corporation and Qualcomm.